Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 ===========================

 `ECmean4 <https://pypi.org/project/ECmean4>`_ is an open source package which has been integrated within AQUA, aiming at computing basic performance metrics.
-It specifically coverse the Reichler and Kim Performance Indices (PIs) and the so-called Global Mean (GMs), nothing more than global averages for several fields compared againt observations.
+It specifically covers the Reichler and Kim Performance Indices (PIs) and the so-called Global Mean (GMs), i.e. global averages for several fields compared againt observations.

-Those numbers provides an estimates of the DE_340 models climatological *skill* of some selected atmospheric and oceanic fields.
+Together, those numbers provides an estimates of the climate models climatological *skill* of some selected atmospheric and oceanic fields.

 Description
 -----------